Eco-Compute/eco-compute.io/content/english/talk/2025/end-of-10-how-the-foss-community-is-combatting-software-drive-resource-and-energy-consumption.md

 ---
-title: "End Of 10”: How the FOSS Community is Combatting Software-Drive Resource and Energy Consumption 🇬🇧"
+title: "End Of 10”: How the FOSS Community is Combatting Software-Driven Resource and Energy Consumption 🇬🇧"
 date: 2025-11-13T14:20:00+01:00
 draft: false
 bg_image : "images/bg/cta-bg.webp"